avthart/hello-app/README.md

 # hello-app

-Tiny Go webserver that prints hostname and version as HTML or JSON with health and prometheus endpoints.
+Tiny Go webserver that prints hostname and version as HTML or JSON.
+The app includes `/health` and `/metrics` prometheus endpoints.

 There are four versions available which is handy for testing different scenario's: